FreeCAD/FreeCAD/src/Mod/Sketcher/Blocks/README.md

 ## Placement

-**Fixed Size** is checked by default and preserves the dimensions in the source file.
-Click once for the bottom-left point, then again to choose the orientation.
+**Fixed Size** defaults to unchecked for stock blocks and Copy Elements files.
+Create Block saves its checkbox choice in a `# Sketcher block fixed size: true` or `false` comment.
+Insert Block loads that default whenever a file is selected.
+You can override it for an insertion, and the block editor preserves the saved setting.

+The first click places the source origin, including for scaled blocks.
-**Fixed Orientation** preserves the source orientation.
-With both options checked, one click places the block.
-With only Fixed Orientation checked, the second click sets the size.
-Uncheck both to set size and orientation together with the second click.
+With **Fixed Size** checked, dimensions stay at source size and the second click sets orientation. **Fixed Orientation** preserves the source orientation; with both checked, one click places the block.
+With only Fixed Orientation checked, the second click sets size.
+Uncheck both to set size and orientation together.
 Fixed-size blocks have a point handle at the source origin.
 Moving this point translates the block without changing its size.
 Reload keeps the placement rotation.

 ## Bundled marks